 Directions

-Peel the onion and garlic.
-Finely dice the onion and mince the garlic.
-Remove the core and stem from the poblano pepper and discard, finely dice the pepper.
-In a Suvie pan, stir to combine the onion, garlic, poblano, cumin, paprika, oregano, red pepper flakes, 1 tbsp vegetable oil, and 1/2 tsp salt.
+1) In a Suvie pan, stir together the onion, garlic, poblano, cumin, paprika, oregano, red pepper flakes, 1 tbsp vegetable oil, and 1/2 tsp salt.

-*Do not add water to your reservoir before broil step* Broil for 10 minutes, stirring once halfway through so that the onion and garlic are softened and fragrant (Note: you can also complete this step by sautéing for a few minutes in a skillet).
+2) Place pan in the bottom zone of Suvie.
+Roast at 400°F for 12 minutes, stirring once halfway through (you can also complete this step by sautéing for a few minutes in a skillet).

 02.04.19-009

+3) Remove pan from Suvie.
 Add the diced tomatoes and black beans with their liquid to the pan.
 Stir to combine and adjust seasoning to taste.
+Return pan to Suvie.

 02.04.19-011